Northwest-Mathematics/nwm-NHRA-update/README.md

 1. https://www.tandfonline.com/doi/full/10.1080/09640568.2019.1599830
 2. https://www.cin.ufpe.br/~if703/aulas/promethee.pdf

+# How To Run
+Set `Nx` and `Nj` in `speedtest.jl` and run the file.
+Timing will be output to console and measures GPU computation time only (the rest is either one-time cost or neglible.)

 # Method Overview
 The paper applies the PROMETHEE method of multi-criteria decision analysis (MCDA) to raster data, where each grid cell is an alternative choice.
 In the context of the NHRA update https://www.oregon.gov/lcd/nh/pages/risk-assessment-upgrade.aspx the criteria for "choosing" an alternative are actually risk factors for e.g. floods, so the method in this case is choosing which alternatives are at most risk.